-This colorful Pesto Pasta Salad has everything you could want: basil pesto, sundried tomatoes, asparagus, lemon zest…it’s overflowing with flavor and color and pizazz!
+This colorful Pesto Pasta Salad features a zippy lemon basil pesto salad dressing, along with bowtie pasta, sundried tomatoes, asparagus, artichoke hearts, and more lemon zest…it’s overflowing with flavor and color and pizazz!

-This may be my favorite pesto pasta salad ever!
+This may be my favorite pasta salad ever!

 You may also like: